mitranim/mitranim.github.io/templates/posts/lang-comments.md

 * Single-line works better without syntax highlighting, or when colorblind.

-* Multiline comments cause an argument whether the body should be indented.
-Some prefer it unindented, which bothers some others.
+* Multiline comments cause arguments whether the body should be indented.
+Some prefer it indented, some unindented.

 * Multiline comments allow some code to become single line and then multi line without loss of information.
 Untrue for comments that use ASCII art, Markdown formatting, etc.

-* With only single-line comments, editing a large comment block requires special editor support for breaking lines.
+* Editing large single-line comments requires more micromanagement or special editor support for automatic insertion and deletion of comment prefix.

 * Multi-line comments are easier to edit without special editor support, particularly when joining and breaking lines at the right width.

-* Multi-line comments lend themselves to hacks like `/* sql */` preceding a string acting as a tag for syntax highlighting.
+* Multi-line comments lend themselves to syntax hacks such as using a comment as a tag for syntax highlighting, for example `/* sql */` preceding an SQL string.

+* Multi-line comments are more compatible with indentation shortcuts in editors: preserve indent when creating the next line, indent-unindent, bullets.

+* Multi-line comments are more compatible with embedding code or pseudo-code, such as special annotations parsed by external tools.

-Inherent conflicts:
+Inherent tradeoffs:

 * For any large comment with multiple line breaks: single-line is easier to read without special support, harder to write without special support; multi-line is easier to write without special support, harder to read without special support.